oguimbal/jcool-docs/demander/push.md

 ?> If you use `updateMode: manual`, then you **must** specify claims manually.

-?> If you dot not provide any specific claim, then justice.cool will automatically compute them based on the "variables" you provided (`updateMode` mode is not "manual").
+?> When `updateMode` mode is not "manual", if you dot not provide any specific claim, then justice.cool will automatically compute them based on the "variables" you provided.

 This mechanism gives you a wide range of options to handle your claims, from completely automatic to completely manual.
 We will review below a couple of common use cases.